rickstaa/stable-gym/stable_gym/envs/classic_control/ex3_ekf/README.md

 # Ex3EKF gymnasium environment

 A gymnasium environment for a noisy master-slave system.
-This environment can be used to train a RL based stationary Kalman filter.
+This environment can be used to train an RL-based stationary Kalman filter.

 ## Observation space